Disability in Romania: Demographics

 Official registers counted 898 349 certified disabled persons in June 2023, of whom 8.6 percent lived in residential care and the rest in the community.
 Eurostat’s EU-SILC shows that 38.2 percent of Romanians with a disability were at risk of poverty or social exclusion in 2023, compared with 27.5 percent of their non-disabled peers, the third-largest gap in the EU.
 Material-and-social deprivation affected 28.4 percent of disabled Romanians—more than double the EU average—while only 17 percent of those aged 20-64 were in paid work, the lowest share in the Union.

 Legislation and government policy

 Article 50 of the Constitution of Romania guarantees “special protection” for persons with disabilities, a promise fleshed out by Framework Law 448/2006 on the Protection and Promotion of the Rights of Disabled Persons, repeatedly amended since EU accession and still the cornerstone of domestic disability law.
 Romania ratified the United Nations Convention on the Rights of Persons with Disabilities (CRPD) in 2010 and adopted a participatory National Strategy for the Rights of Persons with Disabilities 2022–2027, its first to embed CRPD principles in measurable targets.

+For disabled students, Law 448/2006 grants the right to attend school alongside non-disabled peers, with appropriate accommodations.
+However, lack of trained teaching staff can prevent true inclusion.

+Law 448/2006 also grants disabled people the right to work, either in a regular workplace that has been made accessible or in a protected unit that specifically employs disabled workers.
+However, labor market integration for disabled Romanians has been decreasing compared to other groups, and many are reliant on disability compensation benefits.